apache/gravitino/docs/manage-table-partition-using-gravitino.md

 </Tabs>

 You can add a partition to a partitioned table by sending a `POST` request to the `/api/metalakes/{metalake_name}/catalogs/{catalog_name}/schemas/{schema_name}/tables/{partitioned_table_name}/partitions` endpoint or by using the Gravitino Java client.
-The following is an example of adding a range partition to a partitioned table:
+The following is an example of adding a identity partition to a Hive partitioned table:

 <Tabs>
 <TabItem value="shell" label="Shell">